fs-wiai/latex-tutorial-v1/README.md

 # LaTeX Tutorial of the Fachschaft WIAI

-This tutorial for the typesetting system [**LaTeX**](https://www.latex-project.org) comprises the most general topics for writing a beautiful, high-quality thesis or scientific paper.
+This tutorial for the typesetting system [**LaTeX**](https://www.latex-project.org) comprises the most important topics for writing a beautiful, high-quality thesis or scientific paper.

 * Basic formatting
 * Footnotes